AvishmitaMandal/Elements-of-Artificial-Intelligence/3.2. Review Classification - Naive Bayes - Reasoning under Uncertainity/README.md

-Naive Bayes Classifier for Review Classification
+3.2.
+Review Classification - Naive Bayes - Reasoning under Uncertainity

 ###  (1) a description of how you formulated each problem;